-The use of green waste compost can reduce the ravages of Honey Fungus in two ways.
+The use of well-rotted compost or manure can also reduce the ravages of Armillaria in two ways.
 Firstly, it can create a better growing environment for the plants by improving the soil structure and the water holding capacity of the soil.
-Stressed plants are more likely to succumb to the disease.
-Good quality green waste compost also contains a lot of beneficial bacteria and fungi which can be antagonistic towards Armillaria species.
+Less stressed plants are more likely to resist the disease.
+Good quality compost also contains a lot of beneficial bacteria and fungi which can be antagonistic towards Armillaria species.